 The Best Time to See Autumn Colors in Japan 2025

-Japan’s fall foliage season lasts over three months, but each region hits its peak at a different time.
-Here's a quick guide to help you catch the colors at their most vibrant, no matter where you're traveling:
+Japan's fall foliage season lasts over three months, but each region hits its peak at a different time.
+Here's a quick guide to help you see the best time to see autumn leaves in the Kanto Region and other places in Japan:

 Tokyo | Late November |